MichielNoback/vakomschrijvingen_bioinformatica/thema-09/introductie_java.md

 - Create and implement a basic Object-Oriented design.
 - Using the IntelliJ Idea IDE for programming, refactoring and version control.
 - Basic usage of Gradle project management (in concordance with IntelliJ)
-- Using git (on Bitbucket) as version control tool
 - Running JUnit test cases using IntelliJ

 ## Inhoud